StuPro-TOSCAna/TOSCAna/docs/user/plugins/cloudFoundry/cloud-foundry-plugin.md

 - `CF_Instance_Space`: The space of the user account which should be used to deploy

 The credentials are used to get a list of services which can be used for deployment.
-The plugin currently supports [the following NodesTypes.](../../../dev/plugins/cloudFoundry/Supported_Node_Types.md) For more details on the Basics of Cloud Foundry, the Transformation and created scripts, see [Basics](../../../dev/plugins/cloudFoundry/Basics.md), [Transformation](../../../dev/plugins/cloudFoundry/Transformation_Process.md) and [Script Overview.](../../../dev/plugins/cloudFoundry/Python_Scripts_Overview.md)
+For more details on supported NoteTypes, basics of Cloud Foundry, the Transformation and created scripts, see the documents in `dev/plugins/cloudFoundry`.

 ## Artifact
 The Artifact is the result of the transformation which contains all necessary files which are needed to deploy an application on Cloud Foundry.
 After you open the Artifact you can see the log of the Transformation, the app folder(s) which contain your application and the output folder which contains the files for deployment.
 If you provide multiple applications in your CSAR the artifact will contain multiple app folders called app1, app2 and so on.